danburzo/grunt-recipes/chapters/05 - Watch for changes.md

 **Plugins used:** [`grunt-contrib-watch`](https://npmjs.org/package/grunt-contrib-watch).

 In the previous recipes, we saw how we can compile our Sass files into CSS files and merge your Handlebars templates into a single JST file.
-It is somewhat magical, but to run `grunt sass` after every change is far from being productive.
-Let's take this up a notch and make our files recompile automatically every time they change.
-For this, we will use the `watch` task provided by `grunt-contrib-watch`.
+It is somewhat magical, but to run `grunt sass handlebars` after every change is far from being productive.
+Let's take this up a notch and make our files re-compile automatically every time we make a change to them.
+For this we will use the `watch` task provided by `grunt-contrib-watch`.

 As usual, let's install it in our project:

 	npm install grunt-contrib-watch

-and load the tasks in our Gruntfile, next to our Sass task:
+and load the tasks in our Gruntfile, after our `sass` and `handlebars` tasks:

 	module.exports = function(grunt) {
 		grunt.initConfig({